Tim Anderson Player Props: White Sox vs. Guardians

 Tim Anderson At The Plate

-- He has not gone deep in his 79 games this year.
+- Anderson has picked up a hit in 58.8% of his 80 games this year, with multiple hits in 28.8% of those games.

-- Anderson has driven in a run in 17 games this season (21.5%), including one multiple-RBI game.
+- He has not hit a home run in his 80 games this season.

+- In 17 games this season, Anderson has picked up an RBI, with more than one RBI once.

-- In 26 of 79 games this season, he has scored, and seven of those games included multiple runs.
+- In 26 of 80 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.